TCGV/blog/_posts/2023-04-10-the-burden-of-complexity.md

 <h2>The Degradation Zone</h2>

-A project enters the degradation zone when <u>the team's capacity is inferior than the required maintenance effort</u>, leading to a difficult situation.
-The team's inability for servicing the complexity burden may result in added pressure on an already strangled project.
-The team will constantly be putting out fires, new features will take longer to ship, developers may suggest rewriting the application, and customers may not be satisfied.
-The only viable ways out of this situation are to significantly reduce complexity or to increase capacity.
+A project enters the degradation zone when <u>the team's capacity is insufficient for adequately servicing complexity</u>, adding pressure on an already strangled project.
+The team will constantly be putting out fires, availability may be impaired, new features will take longer to ship, developers may suggest rewriting the application, and customers may not be satisfied.
+The viable ways out of this situation are to significantly reduce complexity or to increase capacity.
 Other efforts will be mostly fruitless.

 Closing Thoughts
 ============